 through a lush melodic and harmonic soundscape, filled with personality at every turn.

 Brittney holds a Bachelor’s degree in Music Composition with a Minor in Music Technology from the University of Nevada, Las Vegas, and will be attending the Yale School of Music this fall for her Masters in Music Composition.
 She is very interested in working outside of the concert hall, especially in the realm of video game music.

-Her music has been performed by the Bellevue Chamber Chorus, ZOFO, the Beo String Quartet, the Lowell Chamber Orchestra, the Armenian State Symphony Orchestra, and more.
+Brittney’s music has been performed by the Bellevue Chamber Chorus, ZOFO, the Beo String Quartet, the Lowell Chamber Orchestra, the Armenian State Symphony Orchestra, and more.

-Recent summer festivals include the 2020 Charlotte New Music Festival and Connecticut Summerfest 2021.
+Recent composition festivals include the 2020 Charlotte New Music Festival and Connecticut Summerfest 2021.
 She also attended the inaugural Akropolis Chamber Music Institute (ACMI) in 2022.

-Her principal teachers include Cynthia Wong, Diego Vega, and Jennifer Bellor.
+Her principal teachers include Cynthia Wong, Diego Vega, Jennifer Bellor, and Viet Cuong.
 She has attended masterclasses with Richard Danielpour, Michael Torke, Marc Mellits, Juan Pablo Contreras, and David Conte.

 See what she is currently working on here!

 Impulse focuses on syncopation, dovetailing, and changing time signatures.
 Accented notes poke their way through the texture.
 The melodies and accompaniment are often passed between all three clarinets, blending each of the instruments together while the piano provides the rhythmic glue that holds it all together through the changing time signatures.
 Each of these attributes led me to the name “Impulse”, as this piece impulsively propels itself forward.